 Here we have two different colorways of the same limited-edition sculpture.
 The pink version is titled simply Hydrangea in the backstamp, which also shows the issue year as 1984 and the edition size as 50.
 It was designed by Diane Lewis and is 9.5” high.
-The plant itself is Hydrangea macrophylla, but the depiction of the flower clusters is a bit misleading because the two upper clusters are the “mophead” type while the the lower ones resemble “lacecaps.”
-In nature these two would never be found on the same plant; it is either one or the other.
+The plant itself is Hydrangea macrophylla, often called the “mop-head” hydrangea because of the form of the flower clusters.

 The studio also issued an alternate colorway, Hydrangea Blue Wave, as an issue of 50 although I don’t know if that meant “fifty in blue” or “fifty in blue or pink, your choice.”
 Also, the only photo I presently have of a backstamp on one of these is illegible as to issue year, so it’s not known if it was 1984.
 ‘Blue Wave’ is a longstanding cultivar that has also been known as ‘Mariesii Perfecta’ although ‘Blue Wave’ is the more common name seen in the trade.
 Hydrangea macrophylla is pH sensitive; grown in acid soil the flowers will be blue but in more alkaline soil they will be mauve or even pink.
 ‘Blue Wave’ has been a favorite for more than a century; it was first introduced in 1904 by Victor Lemoine.